xrdocs/programmability/_blogs/Dial-out-MDT-with-TIG.md

 ![login-creds.png]({{site.baseurl}}/images/login-creds.png)

 <p align="justify">Utilize the provided username and password.
-You'll be prompted to update your password; however, you can select 'skip' to proceed to the home page.</p>
+There will be a prompt to update the password; nevertheless, selecting 'skip' is an option to proceed to the home page.</p>

 ![homepage.png]({{site.baseurl}}/images/homepage.png)

-<p align="justify">Now, let's set up the data source for Grafana.
-To achieve this, click on the 'Add your first data source' widget.
-Then, apply the filter to locate 'InfluxDB' and proceed to select it.</p>
+<p align="justify">Now, setting up the data source for Grafana involves clicking on the 'Add your first data source' widget.
+Afterward, apply the filter to locate 'InfluxDB' and proceed with the selection.</p>

 ![add-source.png]({{site.baseurl}}/images/add-source.png)

-<p align="justify">Assign a name of your choice to the source.
-Opt for 'InfluxQL' as the query language.
-For the HTTP URL, input 'http://10.30.111.165:8086'.
-Leave out the Auth and Custom HTTP Headers sections.
-In the 'InfluxDB Details', add the 'mdt-db' database.
-Finally, click on 'Save & Test'.</p>
+<p align="justify">Assign a chosen name to the source, select 'InfluxQL' as the query language, and input 'http://10.30.111.165:8086' for the HTTP URL.
+Exclude the Auth and Custom HTTP Headers sections.
+In the 'InfluxDB Details,' include the 'mdt-db' database.
+Lastly, click 'Save & Test.'</p>

 ![source-detail1.png]({{site.baseurl}}/images/source-detail1.png)